ghostbuster91/nvim-next/README.md

 # nvim-next

-Repeateable movements reborn!
+Repeat-able movements reborn!

-By default vim allows repating default movements like `f`/`F`/`t`/`T` and others using `;` and `,`.
+By default vim allows repeating default movements like `f`/`F`/`t`/`T` and others using `;` and `,`.
 However, the builtin mechanism is not extendable and as soon as we start using some custom movements we are left to implement the repeating on your own.
 Some plugins provide that options some don't.
 But even when they do, they do it in a way that steals `;` for themselves.

-While I don't use repeating movments often with default motions, I would like to use them with motions like next-treesitter-method, next-diagnostic, next-git-change, etc that comes from many different plugins.
+While I don't use repeating movements often with default motions, I would like to use them with motions like next-treesitter-method, next-diagnostic, next-git-change, etc that comes from many different plugins.

-This plugin is a repeatable movments engine that other plugins can hook into.
+This plugin is a repeatable movements engine that other plugins can hook into.
 You can think of it as of `nvim-cmp` but for movements.

 The idea is that other plugins like for example git-signs will expose logic to perform some movement,